sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Design Overview

-FuTIL is the backend for Dahlia.
-The FuTIL semantics is designed in favor of smallest effort from high level language Dahlia to FuTIL language, but this opens a gap between FuTIL semantics and RTL implementations.
-The table below shows the efforts required to translate the FuTIL semantics to synthesizable Verilog implementations.
+Futil is the backend for Dahlia.
+The Futil semantics are designed to allow for easy translation from higher level language, like Dahlia, but this creates a gap between the Futil semantics and Verilog implementations.
+The table below shows the efforts required to translate the Futil semantics to synthesizable Verilog implementations.

 | FuTIL Semantics   | Verilog         |
 | ----------------- | --------------- |